 This philosophical basis is of course the ideal foundation of all forms of natural medicine, and are embodied in the principles of naturopathic medicine.
 But there are features which further distinguish classical homeopathy even from many forms of alternative medicine.
 The following is one such feature.

 What makes the homeopathic perspective especially powerful is that the homeopathic diagnosis leads directly to homeopathic treatment.
 This is markedly different from conventional medicine where a clear diagnosis does not necessarily guarantee clear or effective treatment.

 For example, in the case of the very common condition of hypertension, diagnosis is simple — three repeated blood-pressure measurements exceeding 140/90 are usually considered diagnostic — but treatment involves the permanent intake of drugs which do not resolve the underlying problem and cause side-effects of their own.
-Similarly, in autoimmune diseases such as asthma, allergies, arthritis and various skin conditions, diagnosis will often be obvious from the clinical signs, yet treatment is both usually complicated and frequently ineffective.
+Similarly, in chronic conditions such as asthma, allergies, arthritis and various skin aliments, diagnosis will often be obvious from the clinical signs, yet treatment is both usually complicated and frequently ineffective.

 The homeopathic diagnostic method